 If you want to do this twice a week, maybe switch out some exercises:

 - Instead of push-ups, try the overhead press

 - Instead of squats, try lunges

 One important point: no matter what routine you pick, always warm up first!

 Or some jumping jacks:

 Warming up is important because we want your muscles engaged and loose before we jump right into our training.
-So warm-up for about 5 minutes before jumping into your workout.
+So warm up for about 5 minutes before jumping into your workout.

-If you want more help building a functional fitness practice, I have a couple resources for you:
+If you want more help building a functional fitness practice, I have a couple of resources for you:

 - How to Build Your Own Workout Routine: our guide will walk you through building your own training practice.
 We’ll teach you what exercises you should do, how many sets and reps you should perform, and how often you should work out.
 It’ll help you start performing functional fitness exercises today.